Shun0212/OwlSpotLight/README.md

 pip install -r requirements.txt
 ```

+To keep the Python environment between extension updates, set `owlspotlight.environmentSettings.venvPath` in your VS Code settings.
+When specified, the setup and server commands will use this directory instead of the extension folder, preventing the virtual environment from being removed on update.

 **Performance Tips**:
 - Use SSD storage for faster indexing
 - Allocate more RAM for large projects